guojing0/guojing0.github.io/about-me.md

 =====

 * Vice-Leader of Chinese Subtitle translation Group of Gamification on Coursera

+* Translator of Chinese Subtitle translation Group of Financial Market on Coursera

 * Wikipedia [contributor](http://zh.wikipedia.org/wiki/User:Guojkiwi) - Contribute new content to Wikipedia.